 If your dog keeps trying to be close to you, this post will show you why and what you can do about it.

-So, why is my dog trying to be close to me?
-Possible reasons are that it wants attention, it is bored, you have inadvertently rewarded the behavior, it is fearful of something or that it is just being affectionate.
+So, why does my dog try to get close to me?
+Possible reasons why your dog is trying to be close to you are that it wants attention, it is bored, you have inadvertently rewarded the behavior, it is fearful of something or that it is just being affectionate.

 There are a number of things that you can consider when trying to figure out why your dog tries to get close to you.
 Once you have a good idea of the cause it will become a lot easier to get it to stop doing it.